 The following is the story of Air Force Staff Sergeant Len Anderson and his military working dog, Azza.
-Their experiences are documented in a new Animal Planet special, "Glory Hounds."
+Their experiences were documented in February on Animal Planet special, "Glory Hounds."

 A military working dog is a dog with a warrior's heart.
 About 600 of these extraordinary animals accompany our armed forces on dangerous overseas missions, protecting them and executing skills not even the most trained human could match.
 In doing so, they experience the same friendship, the same trials, the same loss as the humans they serve.
 To many, they are not dogs at all; they are just as much soldiers as the men and women who stand beside them.